AMWA-TV/is-device-configuration/docs/API requests.md

 Setting properties through the `bulkProperties` endpoint allows a user to perform a restore or a `selective restore`.
 The restore action can result in a `complete restore` or an `incomplete restore`.

-A `complete restore` occurs when a [full backup](Backup%20&%20restore.md#definitions) is applied as a `PUT` to the `/bulkProperties` endpoint of the root block with the `recurse` argument set to true, and all the properties of all role paths in the data set are applied successfully (their returned validation status is `Ok`).
-A `complete restore` can also occur when a [partial backup](Backup%20&%20restore.md#definitions) is applied and all the properties of all role paths in the data set are applied successfully (their returned validation status is `Ok`).
-An [incomplete restore](Backup%20&%20restore.md#definitions) occurs when any of the properties restored returns a validation status other than `Ok`.
+A `complete restore` of a [full backup](Backup%20&%20restore.md#definitions) or a [partial backup](Backup%20&%20restore.md#definitions) is invoked by applying a `PUT` to the `/bulkProperties` endpoint of the root block with the `recurse` argument set to true and the `allowPartial/allowIncomplete` flag set to false.
+A `complete restore` is successful if and only if all the properties of all role paths in the data set are applied successfully (their returned validation status is `Ok`).

-A `selective restore` is a restore in which a [full backup](Backup%20&%20restore.md#definitions) or a [partial backup](Backup%20&%20restore.md#definitions) is applied as a `PUT` to the `/bulkProperties` endpoint of a role path which is not the root block.
-A selective restore can also be achieved by a `PUT` operation to the `/bulkProperties` endpoint of the root block with the `recurse` query parameter set to false which will result in restoring the properties of the root block only.
+An [incomplete restore](Backup%20&%20restore.md#definitions) of a [full backup](Backup%20&%20restore.md#definitions) or a [partial backup](Backup%20&%20restore.md#definitions) is invoked by applying a `PUT` to the `/bulkProperties` endpoint of the root block with the `recurse` argument set to true and the `allowPartial/allowIncomplete` flag set to true.
+An `incomplete restore` is successful even if some of the role paths return a validation status other than `Ok`.